Nuclear War (card game): Gameplay

 Initially, players take turns playing secrets.
 Once all players have played all secrets and replaced cards from the deck they can announce 'no secrets' and place two cards face down.
 Players then take turns during which they will play a third face-down card, and then reveal the oldest face-down card (first in, first out) and resolve it.
 Secrets and propaganda cards are resolved immediately upon being exposed, while missile launches take more than one turn to properly set up.

 The game begins in a Cold War, in which no one is yet at war and propaganda cards have full effect.
 Once players have a warhead fitted to a delivery system (for example by revealing a missile on one turn, then revealing a warhead on their next turn), they must launch an attack.
 When someone launches an attack, the threat of war is imminent.
 If the attack is successful, resulting in a nuclear detonation, (regardless if actual appreciable loss of life takes place) "war is declared," the Cold War is over, and propaganda cards are now worthless until a player is eliminated, at which time the Cold War resumes.

 A truly successful attack reduces the target player's population; (bomb shelters and other civil defenses may mitigate against this); when a player's population reaches zero due to nuclear war, they may launch an immediate retaliatory attack (called "final retaliation") but they are noted as defeated.
 Often, a final retaliation will end another player's game, leading to a final retaliation by that player, and so on.
 Hence, in some cases, many players can be defeated in a series of tragedy in a single turn (via this mutual assured destruction method).
 If a player is knocked out with a propaganda card, no retaliation is allowed.
-If a player is eliminated by a secret while war is not declared, no final retaliation is allowed.
+However, if a player is eliminated by a secret while war is not declared, final retaliation is allowed.